markfinger/webpack-build/README.md

 - Optimises the background compilation of webpack's watcher by writing assets to memory and emitting them to disk when required
 - Pre-processes compiler output so that it can be easily serialized and passed between processes
-- Provides a config helper to map the output path to a particular directory which helps to keep logic out of your config files, making them more portable
+- Provides a config helper to map the output path to a particular directory, which helps to keep config files portable and easily integrated into larger systems

 Installation